6.51%.

 FHA rates look attractive, but run the PMI math.
 FHA loans require mortgage insurance premium (MIP) for the life of the loan if your down payment is under 10%.
 That can add $150–$250/month to your effective cost.
 A conventional loan with PMI that eventually drops off may be cheaper over time if you have 5–10% to put down and a 640+ credit score.

-ARM rates are below fixed rates — but understand the mechanics.
-A 5/1 ARM at 5.97% sounds appealing versus 6.46% fixed.
-But after 5 years, it adjusts annually based on market conditions with a cap structure.
-If you're certain you'll sell or refinance within 5 years, an ARM can work.
+ARM rates can be below fixed rates — but understand the mechanics.
+Adjustable-rate mortgages can look appealing versus a 6.51% Freddie Mac 30-year fixed benchmark.
+But after the initial fixed period, they adjust based on market conditions with a cap structure.
+If you're certain you'll sell or refinance before the reset, an ARM can work.
 If there's uncertainty, the fixed rate's predictability has real value.

 The 7 Factors That Determine Your Actual Rate